EpiCompBio/welcome/comp_bio_pipeline_approach.rst

 Ultimately a combination of unix (or equivalent compute environment), stats and programming is needed.
 Different people do/use different combinations.

-Using python, R and *nix is pretty powerful and a well trodden path.
+Using python, R and Unix is pretty powerful and a well trodden path.

 The main/basic idea is to be able to structure scripts into packages and re-use them (or at least freeze and present them at publication).